Shuswap Cider Company taps into Salmon Arm’s apple heritage - Salmon Arm Observer

 The Shuswap Cider Company is ready to usher in a golden age of cider in the region.

 Salmon Arm’s first cidery opened its doors on June 30 at the Westgate Public Market.
 It offers a variety of ciders made from locally sourced ingredients, on tap as well as in growlers.
-Canned cider is also now available on site and will be carried by local private liquor stores.
+Canned cider should also be available as of July 12.

-“We are thrilled with the work that we have done… we couldn’t be happier,” said Ginn.
+“We are thrilled with the work that we have done… we couldn’t be happier,” Ginn says.

 Apples for the ciders are sourced from Salmon Arm’s Peterson family orchards.

-Ginn explained how the journey to opening day involved a lot of learning, collaboration and some adaptation.
-Just making the ciders, she said, takes a lot of science and numerous steps during fermentation.
+The journey to opening day involved a lot of learning, collaboration and some adaptation.
+Just making the ciders takes a lot of science and numerous steps during fermentation, she notes.

 For a full family-friendly dining experience, Shuswap Cider Company has partnered with food truck operator and Westgate Food Hub owner David Allard.
 The two operate an enclosed dining area outside the cidery where people can enjoy a beverage, a wood-fired pizza and other food items.

-“People love having food, they love being able to make it a destination to bring the family out to,” said Wong.
+“People love having food, they love being able to make it a destination to bring the family out to,” Wong says.
 “It’s not just hanging out for 10 minutes and leaving.
 You get a whole experience.
 That’s what we’ve built here.”

+READ MORE: Making Birch syrup a ‘labour of love’ for Bouchie Lake couple

 The cidery also has a tasting room where people can try the ciders on tap while taking in decorations that include several black and white images from the Salmon Arm museum, all from a time when the city was known world-over for its apples.